jethro-djan/iced-editor-tutorial/README.md

 * Messages
 * `iced.rs` glue

-For example, the state of this app is held in the struct `Editor`:
+For example, the `State` of this app is held in the struct `Editor`:
 ```rust
 struct Editor {
     path: Option<PathBuf>,